-In accordance with the regulations of the General Authority for Zakat and Tax (the "GAZT"), the Company is subject to zakat on their local and Gulf Cooperation Council ("GCC") registered shareholders.
+In accordance with the regulations of the Zakat, Tax and Customs Authority (the "ZATCA"), the Company is subject to zakat on their local and Gulf Cooperation Council ("GCC") registered shareholders.

 Zakat

 Zakat is calculated based on higher of estimated zakat base and adjusted net profit and charged to the statement of income.
 Additional amounts payable, if any, at the finalization of final assessments are accounted for when such amounts are determined. to offset and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.